 An average meditator is someone who holds three sessions of meditation in a span of 24 hours.
 Each session lasting at least one hour.
 If they have been following this regime for a minimum of six months, they can be safely classified as average meditators.

 A mild meditator is one who holds one or two sessions of meditation in a span of 24 hours, generally at dawn and dusk.
 The length of an average session of meditation for a mild practitioner is between 30 minutes to an hour.

 Most of you are too busy to invest significant time in meditation.
 Or, are you?
 You may want to read a post on it here.

 Even if you are a mild meditator, you still have much to gain from meditation.
 Meditating with discipline and persistence leads to progressively different levels of awareness.
-Even a mild meditator will move to the next level, provided he or she continues to put quality time in meditation.
+Even a mild meditator will move to the next level, provided he or she continues to put quality time into their meditation.

-“I have gained nothing actually,” the sage said.
+“I have gained nothing actually,” the sage replied.
 “But, I’ve lost much including my anger, pride, lust, hatred and misconceptions.”

 Art of Meditation

 Empty Yourself.
 Learn the yogic technique of meditation in 4 days (and master it over a lifetime)